Chris Boswell: Houston Texans

-Boswell declared for the 2014 NFL draft in April, 2014.
-He went undrafted before signing with the Houston Texans on May 10, to compete with Randy Bullock.
+Boswell went undrafted before signing with the Houston Texans on May 10, to compete with Randy Bullock.
 After participating in all four preseason games in which he missed multiple extra point attempts, Boswell was cut on August 29.
 He was re-signed to the practice squad on September 23, where he remained for the entirety of the 2014 season.

 New York Giants

 On January 7, 2015, Boswell signed a reserve/future contract with the New York Giants.
-On August 16, Boswell was waived by the Giants.
-On September 2, he was re-signed by the Giants.
-On September 5, Boswell was waived after failing to make the final 53-man roster.
+On August 16, Boswell was waived by the Giants, but was re-signed on September 2.
+Three days later, Boswell was waived after failing to make the final 53-man roster.